 45% - SC/ ST/ PWD

-Who are eligible for CAT?
+Who is eligible for CAT?

 - Students who have completed a Bachelor’s degree with the required percentage of marks as mentioned above.